Academic Honesty Policy

 If a student has found to have given or sold any course content to another student or to a third party, including websites that say they are doing nothing illegal, a student will be dismissed from the college and legal action may be taken.
 All course content is owned by the College and therefore a student needs to get permission from the College to reuse it or sell it.

-Instructors will seek to be clear in their course syllabi what constitutes plagiarism and cheating, and indicate when students can submit joint work for evaluation.
-The Charter Oak Prior Learning Assessment (PLA) Director will seek to make it clear in the materials on portfolio preparation and individual course assessment what constitutes plagiarism and cheating, and the penalties for such actions.
+The Charter Oak Prior Learning Assessment (PLA) Director will seek to make it clear in the materials on portfolio preparation and assessment what constitutes plagiarism and cheating, and the penalties for such actions.
 Charter Oak State College proctors will, orally and/or in writing prior to the exam, inform examinees of test administration security standards and remind the students of the penalties for cheating.
-However, students are expected to be familiar with the requirements of the Student Code of Conduct with respect to academic integrity, and any alleged inadequacy of a syllabus or other printed information is not a valid defense to such a charge.
+However, students are expected to be familiar with the requirements of the Student Code of Conduct with respect to academic integrity.

 If, during the course of an examination, an instructor or proctor observes suspicious behavior, he/she shall warn the individuals involved regarding the appearance of their actions and request them to cease any suspicious actions immediately.
 If the behavior continues, it may be considered evidence of academic misconduct.